mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_1_converted.md

           When a friendly **Windcliffe Alarmist** dies, transform this minion into a **Windcliffe Alarmist**.

 name:     Circle of Life
 text:     Deal 5 damage to an enemy minion.
-Restore 5 Health to your General.
+Restore 5❤️ to your General.

 name:     Elyx Stormblade
 text:     **Provoke**